 Doing a marathon on the flat road?
 Pah.
 Try doing one up and down a mountain.
 One of the toughest AND most scenic is the Marathon du Mont Blanc.
 Join 2000 runners doing 42k and 2730m vertical.
 But if that seems too easy, then there's the double marathon on the same day, 83.7k and 5960m vertical with 24 hours max to finish.

 RED BULL X-ALPS 16th June Salzburg

 Red Bull X-Alps

-Next year, Tignes is building a 400m indoor ski slope, The Sky Line, to make it a year round ski resort.
+It's still a work in progress, but Tignes is have a 400m indoor ski slope, The Sky Line, to make it a year round ski resort.
 But it's not the prospect of being able to ski all year in Tignes that's surprising - the resort is already open for nine months thanks to the albeit receding Grand Motte glacier.
 No it's the thought of surfing in Tignes that's news.
 In the pipeline, excuse the pun, for the 62 million euro Sky Line project is a swimming pool with three metre waves for surfing.
 Tignesurf Wave Championships coming soon?